Commemorating the Sixth Anniversary of the Japan Earthquake and Tsunami (東日本大震災6周年追悼イベント)

 絆 Kizuna 6 is supported by Alan Labb; All Nippon Airways; Barnes & Thornburg LLP; Grant Thornton LLP; Hana to Yoko; Hekuin Oda; JET Alumni Association; JX Nippon Oil and Energy; Keith Spencer; Kioto Aoki; Kubota Engine America Corporation; Kumiko Nowlan; Mari Yamamoto Regnier; Masuda, Funai, Eifert & Mitchell, Ltd.; Mayumi Lake; Mayuko Sato-Broughton; Miyumi Aoki; Mizuho Bank, Ltd; Nagle Photography; Sachiko Peters; Takenaka Corporation; The Peninsula Hotel; Tokiko Kimura; Toppan USA, Inc; UNIQLO; United Airlines; Yoko Noge.

-The 絆 Kizuna 6 Committee would like to extend our heartfelt gratitude to all of our sponsors.
+The 絆 Kizuna 6 Committee would like to extend our heartfelt gratitude to all of our sponsors and volunteers.
 Everyone involved in making the 絆 Kizuna 6 programs also wishes to express grateful thanks to the people of Chicago who have shown friendship and hope to the Japanese people whose lives were forever changed by the earthquake and tsunami on March 11, 2011.
 This will never be forgotten.